cerbero90/laravel-enum/README.md

 $teamMemberPosts->forget();
 ```

 We can invoke cases and pass parameters to resolve dynamic keys.
-Such parameters replace the `*` symbols in the cache keys:
+Such parameters replace the `{...}` placeholders in the cache keys:

 ```php
 CacheKeys::PostComments($postId)->exists();